pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

 #### Task 1: Create an Azure Site Recovery vault

-> **Note: **While, in general, the same vault can be used to implement Azure Site Recovery and Azure Backup functionality, the one hosting Azure Backup should be located close to the location of the backed up items.
+> **Note** While, in general, the same vault can be used to implement Azure Site Recovery and Azure Backup functionality, the one hosting Azure Backup should be located close to the location of the backed up items.
 For this reason, you will create another Azure Site Recovery vault in the same Azure region as the Azure VM you deployed in the second exercise of this lab.

 1. Within the Remote Desktop session to **ws2019-08-hvm0**, switch to the Virtual Machine Connection window to **ws2019-08-vm1**.
 1. Within the Remote Desktop session to **ws2019-08-hvm0**, in the Virtual Machine Connection window to **ws2019-08-vm1**, from the **Server Manager** console, disable the **IE Enhanced Security Configuration** for Administrators.